opendocsg/slw-judgments-backfill/2014_SGHC_149/report.md

 to reduce the likelihood of them reporting to the police.

 112    The fact that he recorded the violation of his unsuspecting victims was another aggravating factor.
-It was held in the context of “Peeping Tom” offences that the use of modern technology to record a victim in her private moments would warrant a custodial sentence on the basis that such recordings allowed repeated viewings for the offender’s perverted pleasure, as well as the attendant risk that the recordings might be circulated or shown to other persons (see _Public Prosecutor v Tay Beng Guan Albert_ [2000] 2 SLR(R) 778 at [21]–[23]).
+It was held in the context of “Peeping Tom” offences that the use of modern technology to record a victim in her private moments would warrant a custodial sentence on the basis that such recordings allowed repeated viewings for the offender’s perverted pleasure, as well as the attendant risk that the recordings might be circulated or shown to other persons (see _Public Prosecutor v Tay Beng Guan Albert_ <span class="citation">[2000] 2 SLR(R) 778</span> at [21]–[23]).
 These policy reasons should apply equally, if not more, in the context of rape.

 113    A review of the accused’s antecedents also showed that he had previously committed similar offences.
 In particular, the Prosecution highlighted that in 2003 he was convicted for, _inter alia_ , outraging the modesty of a woman after he spiked her coffee with a sedative called zolpidem.
 He was given an aggregate sentence of 6 years’ imprisonment.
 However, he resumed his unlawful ways just